arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 The logic is difficult to move around for two reason:
 	1) is in the ctor
 Fix 1, select all code and then Extract Method 'FillQuestions'.
-Point to 'FillQuestions', change to public, move into Questionnaire, but we can't due to 'CreateRockQuestion'.
+Point to 'FillQuestions', change to public, move into QuestionDeck, but we can't due to 'CreateRockQuestion'.
 See it?
 One more time, dependencies block the code.
-Point to 'CreateRockQuestion', change to public, move into Questionnaire.
+Point to 'CreateRockQuestion', change to public, move into QuestionDeck.
-Point to 'FillQuestions', change to public, move into Questionnaire.
+Point to 'FillQuestions', change to public, move into QuestionDeck.
 We aren't happy here due to 'CreateRockQuestion'.
 Just wait, annotate it and skip.
 Stay focused!